Key Accomplishments Marching Towards the Future

 • Ending the County’s long-standing policy of "rollover" budgeting for most general fund departments, which allowed departments to hold on to unspent budgeted funds indefinitely.
 Now unspent funds from the prior fiscal year are diverted to areas where they are most needed, like public safety, allowing for greater transparency in where and why the County’s money is budgeted.

-• Improved Harris County government processes by creating the new County Administrator position, a management tool to ensure that planning and implementation are responsive to the goals and objectives of Commissioners Court, carried out effectively over time, and measured to determine whether intended outcomes are achieved.
+• Made county government more efficient by creating the new County Administrator position, a management tool to ensure that planning and implementation are responsive to the goals and objectives of Commissioners Court, carried out effectively over time, and measured to determine whether intended outcomes are achieved.

 Economic Opportunity

-• Continued Harris County’s historic progress to reduce homelessness, Since Judge Hidalgo took office in 2019, Harris County, in collaboration with the City of Houston, has reduced homelessness by 18 percent, even during the pandemic, turning Harris County and Houston into a national model for reducing homelessness.
+• Reduced homelessness by 21% since 2019.
 Harris County has invested $95 million in housing-first initiatives to reduce homelessness including funding for more permanent and rapid re-housing, a diversion program to mitigate the root causes of homelessness, and support services including substance abuse support and employment services.
+These investments have turned Harris County and Houston into a national model for reducing homelessness.

-• Started building the workforce of the future with the Apprenticeship Advantage program, which helps train residents in high-paying, fast-growing jobs of the future like IT, construction, public transportation, technology, and live entertainment industries.
-Apprenticeship Advantage has become one of Harris County’s most impactful ARPA-funded programs, with nearly 900 residents completing the program.
+• Supported the workforce of the future with the Apprenticeship Advantage program, which helps train residents in high-paying, fast-growing jobs of the future like IT, construction, public transportation, technology, and live entertainment industries.
+Apprenticeship Advantage has become one of Harris County’s most impactful ARPA-funded programs, with over 1200 residents completing the program.
 This program has even earned recognition from the White House.

-• Continued to provide robust legal resources to immigrant families through the Immigrant & Naturalization Services fund and Resource Hotline, which provides legal representation and services to immigrant families unable to afford a lawyer, strengthen Naturalization efforts, and ensure they are better equipped to navigate U.S. law.
+• Providing robust legal resources to immigrant families through the Immigrant & Naturalization Services fund and Resource Hotline, which provides legal representation and services to immigrant families unable to afford a lawyer, strengthen Naturalization efforts, and ensure they are better equipped to navigate U.S. law.

 • Increased property tax exemptions for seniors and those with disabilities, expanding financial relief for more residents with limited or fixed incomes.